Circular (Yet Sound) Proofs: Preliminaries

-Proofs are naturally represented through directed acyclic graphs, a.k.a.\ \emph{dags}; see Figure~\ref{fig:dagproof}.
+Proofs and derivations are naturally represented through directed acyclic graphs, a.k.a.\ \emph{dags}; see Figure~\ref{fig:dagproof}.
 The graph has one \emph{formula-vertex} for each formula in the sequence, and one \emph{inference-vertex} for each inference step that produces a formula in the sequence.
 Each formula-vertex is labelled by the corresponding formula, and each inference-vertex is labelled by the corresponding instance of the corresponding inference rule.
-Each inference-vertex that is labelled by an inference rule that has $r$ antecedent formulas and $s$ consequent formulas has, accordingly, $r$ incoming edges from the corresponding antecedent formula-vertices, and at least one and at most $s$ outgoing edges towards the corresponding consequent formula-vertices.
-The directed acyclic graph of a proof $\Pi$ is its \emph{proof-graph}, and is denoted $G(\Pi)$.
-A proof $\Pi$ is called \emph{tree-like} if $G(\Pi)$ is a tree.
+Each inference-vertex that is labelled by an inference rule that has~$r$ premise formulas and~$s$ conclusion formulas has, accordingly,~$r$ incoming edges from the corresponding premise formula-vertices, and at least one and at most~$s$ outgoing edges towards the corresponding conclusion formula-vertices.
+The directed acyclic graph of a proof~$\Pi$ is its \emph{proof-graph}, and is denoted by~$G(\Pi)$.
+A proof~$\Pi$ is called \emph{tree-like} if~$G(\Pi)$ is a tree.